Water main flushing on Monday

-The City of Independence Water Department will be flushing the water mains in southeast Independence on Monday, June 1, 2020.
+The City of Independence Water Department will be flushing the water mains in northwest Independence on Monday, June 8, 2020.

 WHITE or LIGHT-COLORED clothing could be stained if washed.
 The city will not be responsible for any clothing that is damaged.